unjs/nitro/README.md

 Default: `{ crawlLinks: false, routes: [] }`

-Prerenderer options.
-Any route specified will be fetched during build and copied to `.output/public` directory as an static asset.
+Prerendered options.
+Any route specified will be fetched during the build and copied to the `.output/public` directory as a static asset.

 If `crawlLinks` option is set to `true`, nitro starts with `/` by default (or all routes in `routes` array) and for HTML pages extracts `<a href="">` tags and prerender them as well.

 ### Rollup

 **⚠️ Caution!
-Rollup options are considered advanced and things can go bad if misconfigured.** Nitro and presets provide best defaults.
+Rollup options are considered advanced, and things can go wrong if misconfigured.** nitro and presets provide the best defaults.

 #### `rollupConfig`